 - Behavior: Do you visit robots.txt, load images, or follow redirects like a real browser?

-The Client Hints Evolution
+Client Hints and the Evolution of User-Agent Detection

 Here’s where things get more complex.
 Modern browsers are transitioning from a single User-Agent string to a set of headers called Client Hints.
 These provide more detailed information about the client while improving privacy by reducing fingerprinting opportunities.